ytktziastudy/trace_classifier_with_adding/code/main-readme.md

 * **one_of_k_fold_test**
   -------------
   **Description:**
   Performs a single fold of k-fold cross-validation.
-This function is responsible for dividing the dataset into training, validation, and test sets for one
-  specific fold, training the model on this fold, and evaluating its performance <br>
+This function is responsible for dividing the dataset into training, validation,and test sets for one specific fold, training the model on this fold, and evaluating its performance <br>
   **Configurations Used:**
   Configuration settings related to dataset splitting (K_FOLD), training sample limits (TRAIN_SAMPLE_MAX, VALID_SAMPLE_MAX)
 * **read_dataset**